A series of infographics and a website showing our solar system to scale.

 OMG SPACE was published in Understanding the World (Taschen), in 2012.
 It was also featured in Fast Co.
 Design, Applied Arts, and Wired.

 A problem with getting people to understand exactly how impressive any space endeavour is, is the fact that the scale of space is hard to grasp.
 The size of planets and the distance between them is unfathomable to most of us.
-Understanding the distances we've crossed is a large of part communicating the impressive accomplishments of space agencies around the world.

 Users can visit a planet or body by clicking a link along the bottom of the site.
 Using some jQuery, I made the "travel time" (the time it takes to scroll to a new point on the page) always take 5 seconds, to further impress upon people the distance the're travelling.
 I added two layers of stars to the background to to give a sense of depth and showcase the speed and distance traveled, though this isn't mathetically accurate - it just makes people say "wow".